 ERP failures also have an internal impact, causing employee unhappiness as they rely on the system to do their everyday activities.
 A badly implemented system can result in inefficiencies, higher workloads, confusion, and unhappiness, lowering employee morale.

-Preventing ERP failures necessitates a proactive approach that ensures each element of the installation is meticulously planned and implemented.
-Businesses must match their ERP strategy with operational goals, invest in employee readiness, and collaborate with the right partners to achieve long-term success.
-Companies that adopt best practices can optimize their ERP investment while avoiding costly disruptions.
+Preventing ERP failures requires a proactive approach, ensuring careful planning and implementation.
+Businesses must align their ERP strategy with goals, invest in employee readiness, and collaborate with the right partners.
+Choosing between custom ERP vs. off-the-shelf ERP is crucial for long-term success.
 The following are critical tactics to achieve a seamless ERP adoption:

 a.
 Set Clear Goals and Expectations